SamStudio8/samstudio8.github.io.off/_posts/2015-05-04-aligned-annihilation-sequel.md

 {% gist 8c88fdd06cd250872d67 disassemble_f3.gdb %}

 It's [my understanding](http://stackoverflow.com/questions/2535989/what-are-the-calling-conventions-for-unix-linux-system-calls-on-x86-64)
-that the `%rdi` register contains the first parameter given to a function and so here I expect to see some form of pointer to exception.
+that the `%rdi` register contains the first parameter given to a function and so here I'd expect to see some form of pointer address.
 I'll dump the values held in the registers at this frame too.

 {% gist 8c88fdd06cd250872d67 registers_f3.gdb %}